Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

       - For cookies without specifying a SameSite attribute will be treated as SameSite=Lax by default.
     - WebRTC
       - Support for latest WebRTC features for group calls has been added.
-  - Layout engine(LayoutNG) bug fixes and performance enhancement
+  - Layout engine(LayoutNG) bug fixes and performance enhancement.
   - TLS 1.0 and TLS 1.1 have been deprecated.
 - Web Runtime
-  - Open source electron 10.1.4 version has been applied.
+  - Open Source Electron 10.1.4 version has been applied.
   - Device Home feature has been added.
+(Experimental)
     - Remote device UI template has been provided.
     - pin-code verification between devices has been provided.
   - Remote Camera feature has been added.
+(Experimental)
     - Support for getUserMedia() with remote camera of mobile device has been added.

 #### Fixes